 Provider initial approval is granted for a period of 4 years for an organization that successfully meets the established AOTA APP criteria; after a 4-Year Renewal, providers are approved for 5 years.
 A nonrefundable application fee of $600 is due at the time of application.

-Once approved, providers pay an annual fee of $425.
+Once approved, providers pay an annual fee.
 The initial annual fee is due within 30 days of receiving Approved Provider status and will be prorated based on the date a provider's application is approved.
 Thereafter, the annual fee is due by October 1.
 A fee of $35 is assessed for each month the annual fee is late.

 Approved Providers will be able to offer AOTA CEUs for a period of 4 years, after which time they will go through a re-approval process.
 A nonrefundable 4-year renewal fee of $475 is due at the time of 4-year renewal submission.